Health-RI/img2catalog/README.md

 ## Usage

 Basic example: `xnatdcat https://xnat.bmia.nl`; output will appear at stdout.
+A log file `xnatdcat.log` will be created in the directory from which you run this script.

 The tool supports both public and privat XNAT instances.
 For authentication, you can either supply a username and/or password at the commandline or use a `.netrc` file.
 For more information regarding